Bred: Mort Fink (KY)

 Dam: Lisa Danielle, by Wolf Power

 In the words of his trainer Charles Lopresti, Wise Dan is a pretty special horse who loves to run.
-The 5-year-old chestnut gelding stamped himself one of the top handicap horses of 2012 when, after a five-month layoff, he captured the Grade 3 Ben Ali Stakes with an eye-popping 10 ½-length triumph in a track record time of 1:46.63 for 1 1/8 miles.
+The chestnut gelding stamped himself one of the top handicap horses of 2012 when, after a five-month layoff, he captured the Grade 3 Ben Ali Stakes with an eye-popping 10 ½-length triumph in a track record time of 1:46.63 for 1 1/8 miles.
 He put himself in the discussion for Horse of the Year with an impressive three-race stretch - a runner-up finish in the Stephen Foster Handicap (G1), a five-length win in the Fourstardave Handicap (G2), and a runaway win in the Woodbine Mile Stakes (Can-G1).
 Wise Dan virtually cemented U.S. racing's top prize when he defeated a top international cast to win the 2012 Breeders' Cup Mile (G1).
-To top off his season, Wise Dan was named Champion Older Male, Champion Turf Male, and Horse of the Year for 2013.
+To top off his season, Wise Dan was named champion older male, champion turf male, and Horse of the Year for 2012.

-With more than $2 million in earnings, Wise Dan can trace his bloodlines back to 1973 Triple Crown winner and two-time Horse of the Year Secretariat, who is the grandsire of Lisa Danielle.
-She was also owned and campaigned by Fink.
+With more than $5.1 million in career earnings, Wise Dan can trace his bloodlines back to the great Northern Dancer and his pedigree also includes 1973 Triple Crown winner and two-time Horse of the Year Secretariat, who is the grandsire of Lisa Danielle.
+She also was owned and campaigned by Fink.